sportstalk247/sdk-javascript/docs/index.rst

 Stop updates
 ------------
-When you want to stop recieving new events, you can stop your room subscription with `stopChat()`
+When you want to stop recieving new events, you can stop your room subscription with `stopListeningToEventUpdates()`

 .. code-block:: javascript

     chatClient.stopListeningToEventUpdates()